H&R Block Franchise Cost & Fees

 |Real Property (Estimated cost total is for 3 months)||$1,400||$30,000|

 |Furniture and Decor Items||$15,000||$23,000|

 |Applicable Business Licenses, if required||$0||$1,800|

 |Royalty||60% of the first $5,000 of annual Gross Receipts (50% if paid to the franchisor within 4 days after the end of the Reporting Period to which the royalty relates and no other amounts payable are overdue) and 40% on the annual Gross Receipts in excess of $5,000 (30% if paid to the franchisor within 4 days after the end of the Reporting Period to which the royalty relates and no other amounts payable are overdue).

 However, all Gross Receipts in any calendar year which are in excess of the average Gross Receipts of the Franchisee for the two previous calendar years are subject to a Royalty Fee of 20% of such annual Gross Receipts if paid to the franchisor no later than four days after the end of the Reporting Period to which the royalty relates.
 Franchisees are responsible for establishing their own incentive base and the reduced rate is not effective until they have completed two full Tax Seasons.

-The above information has been compiled from the FDD of H&R Block.
+The above information has been taken from the FDD of H&R Block.
+Year of FDD: 2016

 Franchise Direct's Disclaimer